 On the Trip Back Home

-If you’re flying domestically, simply take some of the basic precautions you took as you were flying to your destination—have your watch on your wrist or securely in your carry-on bag, and be aware of your surroundings as you de-board the plane and make your way through the airport and the parking deck to your car.
-However, there is a possibility you may be stopped at customs if you’re traveling internationally.
+If you’re flying domestically, simply take some of the basic precautions you took as you were flying to your destination.
+For one, have your watch on your wrist or securely in your carry-on bag.
+Also, be aware of your surroundings as you de-board the plane and make your way to your car.
+However, there is a possibility, if you are traveling internationally, that you may be stopped at customs.

 For this reason, it’s a smart idea to travel with copies of the paperwork for your watch.
 This could be a copy of your receipt of purchase or a copy of your warranty card.
 You can place them in your watch case for safekeeping, or, keep photos of the paperwork in your smartphone.
 To go the extra mile, you can even register your watch with customs before leaving the country.
 Just visit the customs desk before your departing flight to receive a certificate proving you had the watch before you left the country.